 Click here to download Heatmapper.
 (It's free, but registration is required).

-After installation, the program asks for a floorplan of your home.
+After installation, the program asks for a floor plan of your home.
 No worries, if you don’t have one.
 You can create one.
 Simply walk around your apartment or house with a laptop in your hand running Heatmapper.
 As you walk (slowly!) through all the areas of your home, left click as much as you can.

-When you’re done, right click the application and you have your Wi-Fi sginal map.
+When you’re done, right click the application and you have your Wi-Fi signal map.
 More generally, routers work best when given room to breathe.
 Don't position the router directly on the floor or next to thick walls.
 The best position is in the center (probably the corridor) of your apartment, with no or minimal objects blocking the signal.

 Use the latest drivers and firmware

 It’s rare to find router firmware or drivers for network adapters that works perfectly right out of the gate.
 Most "V1“ drivers and firmware for network equipment that I have used were bad, and came with all sorts of problems: slow connections, dropouts, missing features, and other quirks.
-So the first thing I always do when I get a new network device is look for updates.
+So the first thing I always do when I get a new network device is look for driver updates.
 In all cases you need to figure out what Wi-Fi adapter you have - a quick look in your PCs spec sheet (if you still have it) or your Windows Device Manager will help.

 For example, my gaming PCs wireless adapter is a Intel Dual Band Wireless-AC 7260 adapter.
 A quick search online reveals that Intel has up-to-date drivers that are just a few weeks old and fix lots of issues: